Early Intervention Services for Older Adults (EISOA)

 Religious Leaders Program

 The Religious Leaders program educates religious leaders in our community.
 They are taught to assist and refer community members that are struggling with mental health related matters.
 The Religious Leaders program helps our leaders support, refer, and link community members in need.

-During the program, Muslim leaders will be educated and trained to be empowered in:
+During the program, Muslim leaders are educated and trained in:

 - • Understanding the indicators/signs/onset of mental health disorders ( i.e., depression, anxiety, etc.)

 - • Understanding mental illness

-- • Provide adequate services to community members in crisis
+- • Providing adequate services to community members in crisis

-- • Appropriately refer their congregants to local community resources
+- • Appropriately referring their congregants to local community resources

-- • Educate your community/congregation about mental health realities
+- • Educating the community/congregation about mental health realities

-All participants will receive a certificate issued by the Orange County Health Care Agency upon completion.
+All participants receive a certificate issued by the Orange County Health Care Agency upon completion.